dfinity/motoko/stdlib/examples/produce-exchange/README.md

 implement the specification behavior given in `serverActor.as`; this file is not part of the PES.

-**Interface boundary**: The actor interface boundary only uses types from `serverTypes.as`, and none from `serverModel.as`; the implementation details of this latter file and its use in the actor behavior are both subject to change over time, independently of the standards' own evolution.
+**Server message formats**: The server actor defines an interface boundary that only uses types from `serverTypes.as`, and none from `serverModel.as`.
+The implementation details of this latter file and its use in the actor behavior are both subject to change over time, independently of the standards' own evolution.
 We include the full implementation details here because the associated